 It’s going to be tough but I’ll fight my hardest out there!

-badminton players… this is your chance to join in on all the fun and spend some time with your children!
+This is an annual fun and social event with a bit of competitiveness too.
+Parents of badminton players… join us next December for your chance to join in on all the fun and spend some time with your children!
 All ages and levels are welcome (no prior experience required).
 This event is open to anyone and their parent/guardian.
 Let’s have a fun day out on the courts!

-More details and entry form available here!
+Photos and details available here!

 See the full USA Badminton Jr. National Rankings here and click on “Latest Rankings”.